 Ann is an optical physicist with diverse interests including development of nanophotonic and plasmonic devices, metamaterials, nanoscale antennas, and nanostructured films for optical document security.
 Her research group also develops novel microscopic and imaging techniques for non-destructive examination of specimens such as live cells, photonic devices and cultural materials.

 Wallace is a chief investigator in the ARC Centre of Excellence in Exciton Science (ACEx).
 His research focuses on functional organic materials with applications in solar energy harvesting, biological imaging and chemical sensing.

 Affiliated Researchers (Alphabetical)

-Janet McGaw is a Senior Lecturer in Architectural Design.
+Janet McGaw is an Associate Professor in Architectural Design.
 She is a qualified architect and has a PhD by Creative Works from the University of Melbourne.
 Her research work, teaching and creative practice investigate ways to make urban space more equitable and sustainable.
 Over the past four years she has experimented with a variety of biological materials including mycelium, kelp and flax.

 Dr Casey Visintin, BioSciences